zeroecco/boundless/docs/src/market/prover_market_rfc.md

 As input, the Assessor accepts:

 - A list of requests, including offer and requirements, that the prover has completed.
-- A list of image IDs and journals which the prover has assembled into a Merkle tree using the Aggregation set builder.
+- A list of image IDs and journals which the prover has assembled into a Merkle tree using the Aggregator.
 - The smart contract address for the market that will be posted to.
 This smart contract address is used solely to construct the EIP-712 Domain and complete signature checks on the requests.

 As a special case, the Assessor will accept a single request and receipt claim as a list of one.